tastyigniter/TastyIgniter/tests/README.md

 Requirements:
 =====================
+...
 Git
+...
 Codeception
+...
 A bit of command line knowledge
+...
 Selenium Web Server (optional)

+In other to begin testing `run: wget http://codeception.com/codecept.phar` from tests folder to download and save the phar archive.

 Selenium installation instructions
 =====================